 William Cox Family Professor of Psychiatry in Addiction Medicine, Harvard Medical SchoolFounding Director and Director for Academics and Research, Center for Addiction MedicineFaculty, Mass General Schizophrenia Clinical and Research ProgramPublications

-Dr. Evins completed her residency in adult psychiatry at the Massachusetts Mental Health Center and Longwood Psychiatry Residency Training Program and fellowships in molecular biology at the Mailman Research Center of McLean Hospital and in clinical research at the Schizophrenia program at MGH.
+Dr. Evins completed her residency in adult psychiatry at the Massachusetts Mental Health Center and Longwood Psychiatry Residency Training Program and fellowships in molecular biology at the Mailman Research Center of McLean Hospital and in clinical research at the Schizophrenia Program.
 She completed a Masters in Public Health with a concentration in Clinical Effectiveness at the Harvard School of Public Health in 2005.
-She has been an active member of the MGH Schizophrenia and Depression Clinical and Research Program since 1995.
+She has been an active member of the Schizophrenia and Depression Clinical and Research Program since 1995.
 She founded the CAM in 2005.

 Dr. Evins' research interests include pharmacotherapy for nicotine dependence, co-occurring psychiatric and substance use disorders, negative symptoms and cognitive dysfunction in schizophrenia, and impact of cannabis on cognition and psychiatric illness.
 Dr Evins has authored articles, book chapters, and reviews concerning topics in this field.